 John Hartgerink and his wife Cindy signed on as volunteers at Bluebonnet Swamp after they both retired from Exxon Mobil 20+ years ago.
-Hartgerink has been documenting the flora and fauna there ever
+Hartgerink has been documenting the flora and fauna there ever since.
+Hartgerink was

 BREC's first Volunteer of the Year in 2008 and is still actively volunteering and loves teaching others about this special place.